 Overall, the Bosch PSB 1800 LI-2 Cordless Combi Drill is full of features and very affordably priced.
-It’s light, designed to be easy to hold over long periods and has a useful LED work light and a keyless chuck.
-Plus it comes with two batteries.

 This Bosch product performs well at most DIY tasks but lacks the power to drill into exterior brick or masonry.
 So you’ll need a mains powered drill for any heavy-duty task.

 With multiple settings, it’s easy to configure the drill to the task.
 For example, if you were building a flat-pack bookcase, then you could set the drill to screwdriving mode and select a low torque setting.

 However, if you’re hanging paintings, then you could use a higher torque setting and select the drilling mode.

 As it comes with two fast-charging batteries, you shouldn’t run out of battery power but if you do, you’ll only be waiting an hour for one to charge.
 Again the battery charge to use ratio is very important.